chibsaabji/Netflix/README.md

 # Netflix Landing Page Clone (2022)

 > **Note:** This is a static frontend clone of the Netflix 2022 Landing Page created for educational purposes.
+Moreover I still working on this and I will Update with time.

 ## 📄 Project Overview